facebook/sapling/README.md

 =======

-lz4revlog includes some basic tests, which can be run by cloning the Mercurial repository to a separate directory and building it:
+lz4revlog includes some basic tests, which can be run by cloning the Mercurial repository to a separate directory:

     :::sh
     hg clone http://selenic.com/hg
-    cd hg
-    make local

 and then running the tests with: